joniles/mpxj/mkdocs/docs/howto-read-opc.md

 > Note that only the XML-based file format supports the inclusion of
 > baselines.
 If you request an XER export, baseline data will not be present
 > in the exported file.

+## Pagination
+For requests made to the OPC API where more than 5000 items are returned, the API changes the structure of its response to use pagination.
+MPXJ currently doesn't support this paginated structure.
+If you have more than 5000 projects in a workspace, or more than 5000 baselines for a project, please contact me and I will update MPXJ to support this.